WPGlobus/WPGlobus/readme.txt

 = 1.0.6 =
 * ADDED:
-	* Filter to translate widget body.
+	* Admin interface and front filter to translate widgets.

 = 1.0.5 =
 * ADDED: